SmithWillSuffice/ohanga-pai/content/blog/86_nexus_of_neuronheads.md

 The tech bros are a weird fusion hybrid libertarian--fascist--technofeudalist-- techno-monarchist lot.
 Point is, their politics are all over the place like brain spew.
-That is because they are just banal self-serving hypocrits and idiots.
+That is because they are just banal self-serving hypocrites and idiots.
 But dangerous idiots.

 Old Mike Norman (hardly the most woke or PC guy out there) called the